culturetogoberlin/ca-monogdb-api/readme.md

 The API for CollectiveAccess Data Aggregator runs a NodeJS Express Server with and Mongoose to fetch from Mongo DB.

+## Funding

+This GraphQL API for CollectiveAccess Data Aggregator is part of the project museum4punkt0 - Digital Strategies for the Museum of the Future, sub-project Experience the History of Migration Digitally.
+The project museum4punkt0 is funded by the Federal Government Commissioner for Culture and the Media in accordance with a resolution issued by the German Bundestag (Parliament of the Federal Republic of Germany).
+Further information: [www.museum4punkt0.de/en/](www.museum4punkt0.de/en/)

 ## Resources

 For the main software components used see: